Tara McNeill is a violinist, singer and harpist from Antrim, Northern Ireland.

 Tara is a member of Grammy nominated Irish Music Sensation 'Celtic Woman'.
 She is the first multi instrumentalist to join the #1 World Music Artists as she brings her violin and harp to the stage .
 Tara made her debut performance with Celtic Woman in Johannesburg, South Africa on September 16th 2016 and has since performed on six continents with the group.

 'Voices of Angels', Tara's debut album with Celtic Woman, went to No.1 in the Billboard World and Classical album charts.
-TV specials and albums include 'Homecoming: Live from Ireland' and the epic 'Ancient Land' filmed in Johnstown Castle in Co.
+TV specials and albums include 'Homecoming: Live from Ireland', the epic 'Ancient Land' filmed in Johnstown Castle in Co.
 Wexford and 'The Magic of Christmas'.

 With Celtic Woman Tara has performed in venues such as the iconic Red Rocks, Colorado, the 3 Arena, Dublin and Wolf Trap, Virginia.
 On their Christmas Symphony tour, Celtic Woman perform with America's leading orchestras including the Atlanta, Seattle, Utah, Denver and Pittsburgh Symphony Orchestras.